New Forest Nelson

 - Walk past the little thatched Bath House built as an open air bath house

 for the son of George Duke of Montagu.
 The boy suffered from arthritis

 and the bath house was to help his pain.

 The Thatched Bath House at Buckler's Hard

-I hope you have learned a little more about Nelson and his famous Trafalgar ships and also the important part the New Forest Nelson and Buckler Hard played during these times.
+When I visited I found the history of the New Forest, Nelson, the Battle of Trafalgar and Buckler's Hard fascinating.
+I hope you have learned a little more about Nelson and his famous Trafalgar ships and also the important part the New Forest played during these times.
 If you visit the Maritime Museum at Buckler's Hard you should have a great day exploring, discovering and eating on your day out.

 Back from New Forest Nelson Review to Buckler's Hard